keblu/WebSite/src/content/publication/Sentometrics Abnormal Tone/index.md

 +++
-title = "Abnormal Tone and Abnormal Returns: An Event Study Analysis" date = 2018-07-18T00:00:00 draft = false
+title = "Media and the Stock Market: Their Relationship and Abnormal Dynamics Around Earnings Announcements" date = 2018-07-18T00:00:00 draft = false